Open University Observatory Support Group

 For more information and how to book email sheridan@ouastro.co.uk

-Area 1: The Observatory dome - Weather permitting you will observe celestial objects through the telescope’s eyepiece.
+Weather permitting you will observe celestial objects through the telescopes eyepiece.
 We will try and suggest dates when interesting objects will be visible such as the Moon, planets and star clusters.
-The telescope’s workings will be explained and also how to capture images using a standard DSLR camera.
+The telescopes workings will be explained and also how to capture images using a standard DSLR camera.

-Area 2: The Observatory base - The base contains other types of telescope, tripods and mounts.
+The base contains other types of telescope, tripods and mounts.
 We will show a solar scope, the difference between equatorial and altazimuth mounts, types of eyepieces and filters.
-We will show Stellarium (a free “planetarium” software package) to show what can be observed and when.
-If the weather permits we will observe outside.
+We demonstrate Stellarium (a free planetarium software package) to show what can be observed and when.
+If the timing is suitable we will watch the International Space Station pass over.

-Area 3: Meteorites and spacecraft We will visit the Robert Hooke building which house models of spacecraft and a very large meteorite which you are encouraged to touch!
-You will also be able to handle smaller meteorites and marvel that they have been travelling through space for billions of years before ‘bumping’ into the Earth.
+We will visit the Robert Hooke building which house models of spacecraft and a very large meteorite which you are encouraged to touch!
+You will also be able to handle smaller meteorites and marvel that they have been travelling through space for billions of years before crashing into the Earth.

 Note: